antsago/MERNStack/README.md

 # graphql-test
-Repository to try GraphQL in a non-trivial environment.
+Repository to try GraphQL and Next.js in a non-trivial environment.

+This repositories showcases three microservices:
+  - mongo: default mongo image used as persistent storage
-This repositories showcases a way of using GraphQL with Docker, Mongo and EndToEnd tests using Jest and Axios.
+  - api: a GraphQL server with Docker, and EndToEnd tests using Jest and Axios.
+  - client: a Next.js server that serves a isomorphic React client that consumes the api

 To try it just run 'docker-compose up' and play with the graphiql client at 'http://localhost:4000/'.
 Check the tests